HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image535.png)

-**Step 1**: Click the \[Reload] button in the navigation bar.
+**Step 1:** Click the \[Reload] button in the navigation bar.
 The pop-up box prompts: "Are you sure to synchronize the configuration data to SERVER port?"

 ![](assets/hotdb-management/image536.png)

-**Step 2**: Click \[Confirm] to check whether there is an error in the contents of the "Configuration->Config Checking" module.
+**Step 2:** Click \[Confirm] to check whether there is an error in the contents of the "Configuration->Config Checking" module.
 "Synchronization succeeded" is prompted when all detection items are normal.
 "Configuration verification failed" is prompted when there is an error.

 ![](assets/hotdb-management/image537.png)

-**Step 3 (in case of an exception)**: After the config checking fails, click \[Config Checking] to jump to the "Configuration->Config Checking" module to view the specific error information.
+**Step 3 (in case of an exception):** After the config checking fails, click \[Config Checking] to jump to the "Configuration->Config Checking" module to view the specific error information.

 ![](assets/hotdb-management/image538.png)